horst-n/PageImageManipulator/README.md

 ### Version history

+#### 0.2.8

++ Pim2 added a switch to getPimVariations() to refresh the cached array, default = always refresh, passing a boolean false uses the cached version.
+   Many thanks to CaelanStewart! (see: https://processwire.com/talk/topic/4264-page-image-manipulator-1/?page=9#comment-133357)

 #### 0.2.7

 + Pim2 fixed a bug with naming scheme of Pageimage Variationnames, a missing dot that prevented PW from detecting the variations